wireapp/wire-docs/src/how-to/associate/deeplink.rst

 Introduction
 ------------

-Once you have wire-server set up and configured, you may want to use a client other than the web interface.
+Once you have your own wire-server set up and configured, you may want to use a client other than the web interface (webapp).
 There are a few ways to accomplish this:

-- Using a Deep Link
+- **Using a Deep Link** (which this page is all about)
-- Registering the backend with Wire for re-direction.
+- Registering your backend instance with the hosted SaaS backend for re-direction.
+For which you might need to to the folks @ Wire (the company).

 Assumptions:

 - You have wire-server installed and working
 - You have a familiarity with JSON files
 - You can place a JSON file on an HTTPS supporting web server somewhere your users can reach.

+Supported client apps:

+- iOS
+- Android

 In order to connect to a custom backend: